Akhvakh language: Agreement classes

 Akhvakh has three agreement classes.
 In the singular, these are human masculine, human feminine, and non-human.
 In the plural, there are only two—human plural and non-human plural.
 Akhvakh verbs agree with the absolutive argument (subject of an intransitive or object of a transitive.)

 Consider the following examples, which show the general principles.
 In the first example, the intransitive verb 'run' shows feminine agreement because its subject, 'girl', is feminine.
 In the second example, the transitive verb 'cook' shows neuter agreement because its object, 'meat', is neuter.

 Note that in the second example, 'wife' is in the ergative case and appears to be the subject of both the verbs 'cook' and 'eat', but neither verb shows feminine agreement.

 Cases

+Akhvakh distinguishes between an absolutive (i.e., unmarked) and oblique stem.
+Case endings are attached to the oblique stem (which may, however, coincide with the absolutive).
+In the singular, the oblique stem is irregular and lexically determined, and there is free variation.

 Akhvakh has an ergative-absolutive case-marking system.
 As the following examples (repeated from above) show, the transitive subject has the ergative case, while an intransitive subject has absolutive case.
-Absolutive case is not overtly marked by a suffix, but the noun phrase with absolutive case controls agreement on the verb:
+Absolutive case is not overtly marked by a suffix, and the ergative is formed with the suffix -de.
+However, when it follows a close vowel (in Akhvakh, //i, u//), contraction may occur: